Global Executive Ph.D.

 An additional selection Jury may take place in September should spaces be available (Date TBC).

 Individual assessment meeting with the admissions department (initial discussion in person, by phone or visio-conference, with your programme advisor or another member of the admissions team).

 Applications are made online.
 The applications file will be made available to you following your initial discussion with your programme advisor.
-When you apply for the global Executive PhD, as well as the online application, you will have to submit the following documents to Mme Zhihao HU (firstname.lastname@example.org), please note that only complete applications will be reviewed:
+Please note that only complete applications will be reviewed:

 - Your personal details: name, address, e-mail, telephone number

 - Two reference letters, ideally one from an individual who knows you in a professional context (e.g. current or former manager) and the other by a person of your choice, if possible from an academic context (e.g. a university professor)

 - English language certificate (for non-native English speakers), TOEFL, TOEIC, IELTS

 - Application fee of €350

 - Statement of purpose: 1500 - 2000 words